Dibbyansh/Flood-Relief-/README.md

 # Flood-Relief-
 My Objective of designing this website is to gather donation  to help the victims affected by flood in India .
+Your little contribution can bring smile to millions, grant them good health and sanitation post flood and make their livelihood sustain.

 WEBSITE LINK : -  https://dibbyansh.github.io/Flood-Relief-/